 Obviously, the exterior architectural details can be appreciated without an entrance fee.
 It's even possible to appreciate the structure and highlights of the atrium before paying entrance to the museum.

-The price is 100/25Kn adults/children including admission to the Maritime Museum, Ethnographic Museum, Revelin Fort and the Home of Martin Držić.
+The price is 120/25Kn adults/children including admission to the Maritime Museum, Ethnographic Museum, Revelin Fort, Natural History Museum, Contemporary Art Museum and the Home of Martin Držić.
+Tickets for the Palace alone are 80Kn.